konfortes/ts-boilerplate/README.md

 - `tsconfig.json` with recommended typescript rules
 - `.eslintrc.js` with recommended eslint rules
 - `.prettierrc.js` with recommended prettier config
-- `husky` pre-commit hook to line with eslint
+- `husky` pre-commit hook to lint with eslint
 - `npm run start:dev` script to start with nodemon and ts-node
 - `setting.json` with recommended vscode settings
 - `extensions.json` with recommended vs code extensions